Andrew Strauss: Omission from team and revival in New Zealand

 Strauss' poor run of form continued through 2007, averaging a low 27 and failing to score a century with a top score of 96.
-While he continued to play in Test matches against India and the West Indies, he was dropped from the ODI side.
+While he continued to play in Test matches against India and the West Indies, he was dropped from the ODI team.
 In late 2007, Strauss was not included in the Test squad for the tour of Sri Lanka, and Michael Vaughan was selected to take his position as opening batsman.
 Strauss then announced that he was going to take a break from cricket after what he described as a "long, tiring and immensely frustrating 12 months."
 He was, however, able to travel to India as part of the backup squad if he so wished.

 Strauss was thus omitted from England cricket fixtures over the winter.
 He returned to the Test squad for the tour of New Zealand, however made only four in the first warm-up match before hitting his own wicket.
 Despite what was now over 25 Test innings without a century, Strauss was chosen ahead of Owais Shah (who scored 96 in the same warm-up match) to play in the second warm-up match, sparking speculation that he would have a place in the Test squad for the first match against New Zealand.
 Strauss was, however, placed in the number three spot on the batting order, leaving Vaughan and Cook to open as they did in Sri Lanka.
 His batting in the first innings was poor, and he was dismissed for 5.
 In the second innings, however, he was returned to the position of opener and scored 104* along with Ian Bell.

 Strauss continued to play poorly through the first two matches, and was dismissed for a duck in the first innings of the third.
 In the second innings, however, he reached a century from 226 deliveries, his slowest but his first since August 2006, going on to make his highest score in Test cricket, 177.
 This innings seemed to help Strauss re-find his spark as in the first part of the English domestic season that followed he scored runs prolifically for Middlesex, smashing a 163 off 130 balls against Surrey in a domestic one day match.